-Incomplete bladder emptying is a serious risk factor for urinary tract infection, high pressure inside the bladder (with upper urinary tract deterioration), and incontinence.
+Incomplete bladder emptying is a serious risk for urinary tract infection, high pressure inside the bladder (with kidney damage), and incontinence.
 Methods to improve urination are usually necessary.
-The specific approach—non-invasive, invasive or pharmacological—should be decided with your doctor after careful and complete urological assessment.
+Methods can be performed outside the body (non-invasive), by putting a device inside the body (invasive), or using drug therapy (pharmacological).
+An approach should be chosen with your doctor after careful and complete urological assessment.

-Bladder expression (Credé manoeuvre) and urinating by abdominal straining
+Bladder expression (Credé maneuver) and urinating by abdominal straining

-These manoeuvres can help empty the bladder but are rarely recommended.
+These maneuvers can help empty the bladder but are rarely recommended.
 Pressure inside the bladder may rise over acceptable limits and impair kidney function over time (Figure 3).
-Only in very particular cases may your urologist suggest these techniques.
-The same applies to triggered reflex voiding, which is possible in some patients—for instance, by tapping a specific body location—but only following medical advice.
+Only in very specific cases may your urologist suggest these techniques.
+The same applies to triggered reflex voiding, which is possible in some patients—for instance, by repeated light taps on a specific body location—but only following medical advice.

-These devices are designed to collect urine leaked during incontinence.
+These devices are designed to catch urine that leaks during incontinence.
 Pads and diapers are the most well-known external appliances.
 For men, a condom catheter with a urine collection device is a practical alternative.
-Penile clamps should not be used in many cases like detrusor overactivity, low compliance, or altered or absent genital sensation.
+Penile clamps should only be used in selected patients and after full medical evaluation.

-No single, optimal medical therapy is available for neurourological symptoms.
-Medications are often used in combination (one drug or more) with other techniques, such as intermittent catheterization, and are tailored to the patient.
+No one optimal medical therapy is available for neurourological symptoms.
+Medications are often used in combination (one drug or more) with other techniques, such as intermittent catheterization.
+Treatments are tailored to the patient.

 Drugs for storage symptoms